Forward pass: First legal pass

 Most sources credit Saint Louis University's Bradbury Robinson from Bellevue, Ohio with throwing the first legal forward pass.
-On September 5, 1906, in a game against Carroll College, Robinson's first attempt at a forward pass fell incomplete and resulted in a turnover under the 1906 rules.
+However, this has recently been debunked.
+On September 22, 1906, Bates College sophomore quarterback Stephen Cobb completed the first legal forward pass in college football history, connecting with freshman Ralph Cummings.
+On September 25, 1906, in a game against Carroll College, Robinson's first attempt at a forward pass fell incomplete and resulted in a turnover under the 1906 rules.
 In the same game, Robinson later completed a 20-yard touchdown pass to Jack Schneider.
 The 1906 Saint Louis University team, coached by Eddie Cochems, was undefeated at 11–0 and featured the most potent offense in the country, outscoring their opponents 407–11.
 Football authority and College Football Hall of Fame coach David M. Nelson wrote that "E. B. Cochems is to forward passing what the Wright brothers are to aviation and Thomas Edison is to the electric light."

-While Saint Louis University completed the first legal forward pass in the first half of September, this accomplishment was in part because most schools did not begin their football schedule until early October.

 In 1952, football coach Amos Alonzo Stagg discounted accounts crediting any particular coach with being the innovator of the forward pass.
 Stagg noted that he had Walter Eckersall working on pass plays and saw Pomeroy Sinnock of Illinois throw many passes in 1906.
 Stagg summed up his view as follows: "I have seen statements giving credit to certain people originating the forward pass.
 The fact is that all coaches were working on it.
 The first season, 1906, I personally had sixty-four different forward pass patterns."
 In 1954, Stagg disputed Cochems' claim to have invented the forward pass:

 Eddie Cochems, who coached at [Saint] Louis University in 1906, also claimed to have invented the pass as we know it today ...
 It isn't so, because after the forward pass was legalized in 1906, most of the schools commenced experimenting with it and nearly all used.

 Stagg asserted that, as far back as 1894, before the rules committee even considered the forward pass, one of his players used to throw the ball "like a baseball pitcher".

 On the other hand, Hall of Fame coach Gus Dorais told the United Press that "Eddie Cochems of the [Saint] Louis University team of 1906–07–08 deserves the full credit."
 Writing in Collier's more than 20 years earlier, Dorais' Notre Dame teammate Knute Rockne acknowledged Cochems as the early leader in the use of the pass, observing, "One would have thought that so effective a play would have been instantly copied and become the vogue.
 The East, however, had not learned much or cared much about Midwest and Western football.
 Indeed, the East scarcely realized that football existed beyond the Alleghanies ..."